mary-omari/alx-system_engineering-devops/README.md

-This is shell basics project
+This is shell redirections project